 If you are interested in what actually makes Motorola’s new Xoom tablet tick, a new teardown movie created by the team over at Direct Fix will bare all of the Xoom’s secrets for you.
 Watch the video of the Xoom get taken apart screw by screw, after the jump.

-In its complete state the Motorola Xoom tablet runs Googles Android Honeycomb OS and comes equipped with two cameras, one the front and one on the rear together with playback support for AAC, H.263, H.264, MP3, MPEG-4, ACC+ Enhanced, OGG, MIDI, AMR NB, and AAC+ media formats.
+In its complete state, the Motorola Xoom tablet runs Google’s Android Honeycomb OS and comes equipped with two cameras, one on the front and one on the rear.
+This dual-camera setup allows for versatile usage, including video calls and high-quality photography.
+The Xoom also supports playback for a wide range of media formats, including AAC, H.263, H.264, MP3, MPEG-4, ACC+ Enhanced, OGG, MIDI, AMR NB, and AAC+ media formats.
+This extensive format support ensures that users can enjoy a variety of multimedia content without compatibility issues.

 Latest Geeky Gadgets Deals